 "As far as we're concerned, we're seeing inconsistencies that we haven't seen in a long time," Estes said.

 The city pledges $100 each month to its program -- money that can buy food the bank offers for sale at discounted prices.
-But knowing how much to order is an inexact science because no one can say
+But knowing how much to order is an inexact science because no one can say for sure how many people will show up, he said.

 And because the program relies on help from a small group of volunteers, it can only handle so much and is advised not to stockpile leftovers, he added.